 In this chapter we highlight a neurodynamic approach that is showing promise as a quantitative measure of team performance.

 We describe efforts to make humans more transparent to machines by focusing on uncertainty, a concept with roots in neuronal populations that scales through social interactions.
+We are honored that this publication, was selected by HFES as the most outstanding paper in Journal of Cognitive Engineering and Decision during 2019.
+Special thanks to the editors and the reviewers for their detailed critique and suggestions.

 We have developed criteria that biometric measures and metrics should consider in order to be able to effectively compare team performances across teams, tasks and time.